 - Determine what sets your products apart: What makes your lip gloss unique and appealing to your target market?
-Consider factors such as the ingredients, scent, flavor, and packaging.
+Consider factors such as the the ingredients, scent, flavor, and packaging.

 - Research the competition: Look at other companies that sell lip gloss and analyze their products and marketing strategies.
 Identify areas where you can differentiate your products from those of your competitors.

 - Test your ideas: Once you have a few ideas for your product focus, consider testing them with friends, family, and potential customers to get feedback and validate your ideas.

 Once you have a clear idea of the type of lip gloss you want to sell, it’s time to research suppliers for the ingredients and packaging materials you will need.
 Look for high-quality ingredients that are consistent with your product focus and choose packaging that is attractive and functional.
 Consider factors such as cost, availability, and sustainability as you make your selections.

 Here are a few specific steps to consider as you source ingredients and materials:

 - Research suppliers: Use online searches and industry directories to find suppliers for the ingredients and packaging materials you will need.
 Look for suppliers that have a good reputation and offer competitive prices.